apache/cordova-docs/www/docs/en/dev/guide/support/index.md

     specific language governing permissions and limitations
     under the License.

-title: Cordova support by platform
+title: Platform Support
-toc_title: Platform support
+toc_title: Platform Support
 description: Compatibility table for all major plugins and features.
 ---